Diljit Dosanjh: In the media

 He was ranked in the Chandigarh Times' Most Desirable Men at No. 2 in 2018, at No. 1 in 2019, at No. 2 in 2020.

 In August 2020, he became the first Punjabi artist to get featured at the Times Square in New York City.

 Brand endorsements

-Diljit Dosanjh is associated with Coca-Cola.
-In August 2015, Coca-Cola Signed Diljit Dosanjh as Brand Endorser for Punjab, India.
-Flipkart, India's leading e-commerce company roped Diljit Dosanjh for its Flipkart Connect campaign for Punjab.
+In August 2015, Coca-Cola. signed Diljit Dosanjh as Brand Endorser for Punjab, India.
+Flipkart, India's leading e-commerce company chose Diljit Dosanjh for its Flipkart Connect campaign for Punjab.
 Diljit was appointed the brand ambassador of Season 4 of the Star Sports Pro Kabbadi along with Rana Daggubati and Puneeth Rajkumar.
-He sang and performed the Pro Kabbadi League theme song "Asli Panga", produced by Yo Yo Honey.
+He sang and performed the Pro Kabbadi League theme song "Asli Panga", produced by Yo Yo Honey Singh.

 Philanthropy

 Dosanjh started an NGO called Saanjh Foundation focusing on underprivileged children and seniors, contributing to orphanages and old age homes.
 It also endeavours youth empowerment with issues like self-confidence, well-being, anti-bullying, mentoring, and career development.
 It takes its name from the second part of Dosanjh's last name, which loosely translated means "amity".
 He launched this organisation on his birthday in 2013.